How to Capture Featured Snippets and PAA Boxes with On-Page SEO

 Keyword Placement and Query Matching

-Place your primary keyword in the title tag, the first 100 words of body copy, and at least one H2 header—search engines weight these zones heavily when matching queries.
-Use the exact phrasing users type (check autocomplete and People Also Ask boxes) rather than forcing awkward repetition; Google understands synonyms and context through entity salience signals.
-Position secondary keywords in subheadings and image alt text to cover related search intents without keyword stuffing.
-Front-load sentences with target terms when natural, since users and crawlers scan left-to-right and top-to-bottom.
-Match question-based queries (who, what, how) with clear answers in opening paragraphs to capture featured snippets.
+Place your primary keyword in the title tag, the first 100 words of body copy, and at least one H2 header.
+Search engines weight these zones heavily when matching queries.
+Use the exact phrasing users type (check autocomplete and PAA boxes) rather than forcing awkward repetition.
+Google understands synonyms and context through entity salience signals.

 Reverse-Engineering PAA Boxes for Content Gaps

 Next, cluster the questions by theme.
-Print or paste them into a spreadsheet, then group overlapping intents: if “What is keyword density?” and “Does keyword density still matter?” appear together, they belong in the same content module.
-Patterns emerge quickly—three to six themes typically account for 80 percent of PAA volume in a given subtopic.
+Print or paste them into a spreadsheet, then group overlapping intents.
+If “What is keyword density?” and “Does keyword density still matter?” appear together, they belong in the same content module.
+Patterns emerge quickly, three to six themes typically account for 80 percent of PAA volume in a given subtopic.

 Build a single authoritative page that answers each cluster.
 Use descriptive H2 or H3 headings phrased as questions, then deliver concise, factual answers in the following paragraph.
 This mirrors how Google extracts snippets and signals comprehensive coverage.
 Each module should stand alone but connect logically to the next, forming a cohesive topic cluster strategy that keeps users on the page.